Chuck McCann: 2000s–2010s

 In the 2000s, McCann appeared in They Call Him Sasquatch (2003) and Dorf da Bingo King (with his old pal, Tim Conway).
 He supplied voices for The Powerpuff Girls and Mickey's Twice Upon a Christmas.
 He moved into the field of video games, providing voices for True Crime: New York City.
-He made an appearance in The Aristocrats (2005), with an animated rendition of a "clean" version of the "dirty" joke that serves as the movie's subject.
+He made an appearance in The Aristocrats (2005), with an animated rendition of a "clean" version of the "dirty" joke that serves as the film's subject.

-In 2006-07 he made appearances on The Radio Adventures of Dr. Floyd as Benjamin Franklin and Dr. Floyd's father.
+In 2006–07 he made appearances on The Radio Adventures of Dr. Floyd as Benjamin Franklin and Dr. Floyd's father.
 He has also made multiple appearances as a judge on Boston Legal, including the two-hour series finale in December 2008.
 In 2007, McCann played the villain Dalton Kern on the radio drama Adventures in Odyssey and also Navarro and Buck in Random!
 Cartoons.

 In 2013, McCann voiced Moseph "Moe" Mastro Giovanni on an episode of Adventure Time, Mayor Grafton on The Garfield Show, and reprised Duckworth, Bouncer Beagle and Burger Beagle in DuckTales Remastered.
 In 2016, he reprised the role of the Amoeba Boys in the 2016 reboot of The Powerpuff Girls.
 In 2017, McCann recorded a comedy podcast program, "Trump: The Last Family" with Kevin Sean Michaels, a modern send-up to the best-selling The First Family LP of the 1960s.

 Personal life

-McCann was born in Brooklyn, New York, to a bandleader/singer father.
+McCann married Suzanne Conner in 1958 and had a son.
+They divorced in 1966 and he later married model Eileen Somerstrad and had 2 daughters.
+They divorced in 1977 and he married his agent Betty Fanning, whom he remained married to until his death.
 He was a close friend of Hugh Hefner and a regular at the Playboy Mansion.

 Death

-McCann died on April 8, 2018 of congestive heart failure in Cedars-Sinai Medical Center in Los Angeles at the age of 83.
-He was cremated and his remains are in Forest Lawn Memorial Park, at the 'Dawn of Tomorrow' section, 'Columbarium of Tenderness', left-side (southeast wall), Outdoor Garden Niche 6396 (7 rows up from bottom, 5 columns in from left corner).
+McCann died on April 8, 2018, of congestive heart failure, at Cedars-Sinai Medical Center in Los Angeles.
+He was cremated and his remains are in Forest Lawn Memorial Park.

-He is survived by his third wife, Betty Fanning and two daughters from his second marriage.
-His son Sean, from his first marriage, died in 2009.
+He is survived by his third wife, Betty Fanning; and by two daughters from his second marriage.
+His son from his first marriage, Sean, died in 2009.